spnkrtv/SemrushTestAssignment/README.md

 ## Step 4.
 Create a Dockerfile

 Dockerfile is a set of instructions for building a Docker image.
-A Docker image is a file that allow to execute code in a Docker container.
+A Docker image is a file that allows executing code in a Docker container.

-Put the following code in Dockerfile into **quickstart_docker/docker/application/Dockerfile**:
+Put the following code in Dockerfile into **quickstart_docker/docker/application/Dockerfile** file:

 ```
 FROM python:3.5                         #1